 I have come to appreciate koozies (can coolers) as of late.
-Maybe it’s the fun sayings that fashion them or the various colors that hug my beverage of choice, whatever it is it can add a little bit of flare to a drink.
+Maybe it’s the fun sayings that fashion them or the various colors that hug my beverage of choice, whatever it is it can add a little bit of flair to a drink.
 So I decided since it’s close to Christmas that I would personalize my own koozies with some fun holiday sayings.
-I decided to make these for our ladies Christmas dinner night out and gave one to each lady that attended.
-Luckily there were a few left over for myself.
+I decided to make these for friends’ Christmas dinner night out and gave one to each lady that attended.
+Luckily there were a few leftover for myself.

 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 - Stencil weeding tool – I use this one

 - T-shirt or piece of fabric – this will go between the HTV and iron when setting stencil.

 - Heat transfer vinyl – I used white and silver glitter (this one comes with free weeding tool)

 - Koozies – I bought these in the Christmas Party Pack

 Step 1) I created the stencil with my Silhouette Cameo using HTV.
 You can get these Free Koozie Cut Files in my Resource Library (for personal use only).
 Make sure to place the shiny side of the vinyl face down on the cutting mat and cut the graphic in reverse.
 I used the following settings for the white vinyl: blade 3, speed 8, thickness 8.

 For the silver glitter I used the Silhouette’s recommended settings and it worked perfectly: blade 3, speed 5, thickness 33.
 Once the stencil is cut pull the unused/uncut vinyl away from the transfer paper.
 Then using a weeding tool weed out the insides of letters you don’t want in the image.